juanmc2005/diart/README.md

 diart.stream microphone
 ```

+By default, diart runs a speaker diarization pipeline, equivalent to setting `--pipeline SpeakerDiarization`,
+but you can also set it to `--pipeline VoiceActivityDetection`.
 See `diart.stream -h` for more options.

 ### From python